SynDaverCO/symple-slicer/src-app/config/profiles/README.md

 quality       = "fast"
 ```

+In this example, when the "Material Brand" is "PolyMaker", one of two profiles
+will used depending on the choice of "Print Quality"

 For any items in "machine_profiles" and "print_profiles" section, the "url"
 has a default.
-In some circumstances, it may be useful to change it:
+In some circumstances, it may be useful to change that default:

 ```
 [print_profiles.pla]